saskiapool/projectTechGroup/README.md

 You can use `npm start` to start the project or `npm run dev` if you are a developer

 By default, the project will be hosted on **port 3000**

+### ✏ Linting the project

+Don't want to format all your code by and doesn't have ESLint installed? no problemo, use `npm run lint` to make the computer format all the code for you

 ## 👨‍👩‍👦 Team